Virgin Media Logo

 The telecommunications firm serves more than 50% of UK households and offers a top speed of 300 Mbps.
 But this is not the only thing that makes it different.
 To showcase its competitive edge, Virgin Media adheres to specific values that define its visual identity.
 The brand communicates its presence with unusual marketing techniques, attracting celebrities and adhering to a solid set of values.

-Another aspect that affects Virgin Media’s visibility is the logo.
-He always looked the same, apart from minor differences in design, and retained the shape of the infinity sign.
-This is despite the fact that the company is no longer part of the Virgin Group and is part of the Anglo-Dutch-American enterprise Liberty Global.
+Another factor affecting Virgin Media’s visibility is its logo.
+He always looked the same, apart from minor design differences, and retained the infinity sign’s shape.
+This is even though the company is no longer part of the Virgin Group and is part of the Anglo-Dutch-American enterprise Liberty Global.
 After changing the owner in 2013, she managed to keep her old name and other identity elements, which she now uses under license.

 2007 – 2011